18Badenm/UCBerkleyHackathon/README.md

 ```

-Request HTTP to connect the tweeter’s API and get the response data as a JSON file (you can choose the type of the file you want API to repose to you).
-Replace #add bearer key to your barer token and # add personalization to you personalization id
+HTTP GET request to connect to the Twitter API and get response data in JSON format.
+Replace #add bearer key with your bearer token and # add personalization to your personalization id

 ```ruby